rudyvdbrink/Surface_projection/README.md

 Code to compute and plot parcel-wise median values of a T1 / T2 contrast (myelin map) is also provided.
 The myelin map as well as the surface files are from the HCP S1200 release (https://www.humanconnectome.org/study/hcp-young-adult/document/1200-subjects-data-release).
 The file 'mvals.csv' also contains the parcel-wise median values of the myelin map.

 Labels to atlas parcels can be found in Glasser_labels.csv.

+List of functions:

+ - classerize_nifti: produce parcel-wise median values for a volumetric nifti (.nii) file
+ - glasserize_cifti: produce parcel-wise median values for a surface file
+ - surface_project: project a volumetric file to the cortical surface, and return spatially z-scored vertex-wise values
+ - surface_project_raw: project a volumetric file to the cortical surface, and return the raw vertex-wise values
+ - cortsurfl: plot data onto the cortical surface of the left hemisphere
+ - cortsurfr: plot data onto the cortical surface of the right hemisphere
+ - pathfindr: function to set paths
+ - inferno: the inferno color map